 I would teach them to reach for their own helpers: the friends and teachers, routines and activities that anchor and reassure them that the world is still whole.
 I would reach for my own- my husband, my sisters, my friends.

 Most important, when each particular bad thing was over, I would let it be over.
 I wouldn’t keep dragging them back to it.
-I wouldn’t talk about it or agonize over it any longer than I had to.
+I wouldn’t talk about it or agonize over it.
 I would turn off the endless media coverage: what sense can a child make of a crime scene shot from a helicopter?
 We would make cookies instead – and go outside, where their world was just as it had always been.

 What would I tell my children today?
-Just what I told them then: I love you.
+Just what I told them on 9/11: I love you.

 I would love my children with everything I had.

-As I did, I would remember that life is mostly good and though there are these brief pockets of darkness and sometimes, terrible sadness, no matter what happens – from war to flood to fire to the outrageous inexplicable loss of 20 little lives – the world has always been, and always will be, a story which is mostly about love.
+I would remember (and keep reminding them) that life is mostly good and though there are these brief pockets of darkness and sometimes, terrible sadness, no matter what happens – from war to flood to fire to the outrageous inexplicable loss of 20 little lives – the world has always been, and always will be, a story which is mostly about love.